William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 If both peers have exchanged OPTIMIZED_REKEY_SUPPORTED notifies, peers SHOULD use the optimized rekey method for rekeys.
 Non-optimized, regular rekey requests MUST always be accepted.
+The regular rekey can be retried when the optimized rekey fails.

-Note that the optimized rekey MUST inherit all the properties (except the key) of the SA being rekeyed.
+Note that, except for the key and identification information such as the SPI, the optimized rekey MUST inherit all other properties of the SA being rekeyed.
 This means the configurations related to the SA being rekeyed are supposed to have no changes.
 If there is a change to the configurations, the regular rekey MUST be used instead.
 After the regular rekey, the next rekey can use the optimized way if there is no change to the configuration.

 # Optimized Rekey of IKE SA

-The initiator of an optimized rekey request sends a CREATE_CHILD_SA request with the OPTIMIZED_REKEY notify payload containing the new Security Parameter Index (SPI) for the new IKE SA.
+The initiator of an optimized rekey request sends a CREATE_CHILD_SA request with the OPTIMIZED_REKEY notify payload containing the new SPI for the new IKE SA.
 It omits the SA payload.

 The responder of an optimized rekey request replies with an included OPTIMIZED_REKEY notify with its new IKE SPI and also omits the SA payload.